SubhamayaM/Chatbot/README.md

-# 🤖🦙 Chatbot using miniLLAMA
+# 🤖🦙 Mistral Chatbot (Offline)
-An advanced, fully offline AI assistant built for secure document analysis and question answering, powered by MiniLLaMA (Mistral).
+An advanced, fully offline AI assistant built for secure document analysis and question answering, powered by Mistral.
 Ideal for defense, intelligence, and mission-critical workflows, it can read scanned documents, extract structured data, summarize field reports, and answer complex multi-part questions — all with RAG (Retrieval-Augmented Generation) and OCR-based table extraction.

 Features: